Are you searching for online proofreading jobs as an extra side hustle? Good. You are in the right place.

 - 59 companies that give you free stickers.

-If you meet the requirement, then you are good to apply for proofreading job on ProofreadingPals.
+If you have the requirement, then you are set to apply for their online proofreading job.

 EduBirdie helps students with their academic essays.

 So, of course, most of the editing jobs on Edubirds are purely academic.
 Yes, you got it: Think of dissertation, project, and research papers.

 Edubirdie has a Trustpilot rating of 4.5 at the time of writing.
 But there is something else to interest you: